johnblakey/rivers-simple-frontend/README.md

 then run VSCode "Run and Debug" test with Chrome, works by pointing at Vite dev server

+Set env in Cloud Run to development so that endpoint is available to local frontend

-## Local Testing Google Cloud Login (can remove after full new restart succeeds without Google login)
+### Local Testing Google Cloud Login (can remove after full new restart succeeds without Google login)

 Was required if terminal or VS Code back when frontend directly connected to Datastore